-So when we dig further we find more evidence of this as we move on to review and take a closer look at some of the other names being attributed to Yahweh, and among the Mesopotamian Gods we have El Elyon and El Shaddai.
+So when we dig further we find more evidence of this as we move on to review and take a closer look at some of the other names being attributed to Yahweh, and among the Mesopotamian Gods, we have El Elyon and El Shaddai.
 These names are attested to the Canaanite and Amorite Pantheons, and they had long existed before the name Yahweh.
-This to which is strong evidence of a recent cult movement usurping the Sumerian, Canaanite, and Amorite GOD’s, and that Yahweh and El Shaddai are likely separate deities all together.
-And this is exactly what we see to have most likely be the case since the clues.
-Thus what I had come to find out is that El Elyon means “God Most High” while El Shaddai means “God of the Mountains”, And “God Almighty”, both of them being attested to the Canaanite gods EL and Ba’al. Thus taking in consideration of their meanings, I would say both El Elyon and El Shaddai may fit well with Frued’s hypothesis.
-Especially, this in my own perspective, one that plumes fire and smoke high into the atmosphere, forms land from sea, causes storms, and represents an object or entity that can cause what would seem like biblical floods, or what regularly is depicted cleansing and destroying of the wicked with fire and brimstone.
-All imagery in which we can find attested to in the bible and the Book of Enoch..
-Furthermore, El Shaddai was perhaps referred to as both god almighty, and as god of the mountains.
-Another important thing to note about El shaddai is the Shin ” ש “ to which is the Hebrew alphabet letter for fire in Kabballah, or is translated directly as “tooth” in Aramaic/Hebrew .
+This to which is strong evidence of a recent cult movement usurping the Sumerian, Canaanite, and Amorite GOD’s, and that Yahweh and El Shaddai are likely two separate deities altogether.
+And this is exactly what we see to have most likely been the case since the clues.
+Thus what I had come to find out is that El Elyon means “God Most High” while El Shaddai means “God of the Mountains”, And “God Almighty”, both of them being attested to the Canaanite gods EL and Ba’al. Thus taking in consideration of their meanings, I would say both El Elyon and El Shaddai may fit well with Freud’s hypothesis.
+Especially, this in my own perspective, one that shoots fire, smoke, and ash high into the atmosphere, forms land from the sea, causes storms, and represents an object or entity that can cause what would seem like biblical floods, or what regularly is depicted cleansing and destroying of the wicked with fire and brimstone.
+All imagery in which we can find attested to in the Bible and the Book of Enoch.
+Furthermore, El Shaddai was perhaps referred to as both God Almighty, and as the god of the mountains.
+Another important thing to note about El Shaddai is the Shin ” ש “ to which is the Hebrew alphabet letter for “fire” in Kabballah, or is translated directly as “tooth” in Aramaic/Hebrew.
 This symbol or letter is a root name and symbol for Shaddai.
-This to which is attested specifically as a name for the Semetic deity Amarru in which again reconnects us with the Moon God Sin:
+This to which is attested specifically as a name for the Semitic deity Amarru in which again reconnects us with the Moon God Sin:

-This gave me a pretty good idea of Yahweh’s given relationship, and how he became associated as the “God of the Mountains”, and “God Almighty” through the process of assimilation.
-So not only is this deity associated with “GOD of my Father” in the bible through assimilation, but is also as a result equated to El Shaddai to whom is explicitly attested to the city of Shaddai.
-From this we can reference back, knowing upon Abraham’s arrival to the city from Ur, he had customarily taken up worship of him as the Patron deity:
+This gave me a pretty good idea of Yahweh’s given relationship, and how he became associated with the “God of the Mountains”, and “God Almighty” through the process of assimilation.
+So not only is this deity associated with “GOD of my Father” in the Bible through assimilation but is also as a result equated to El Shaddai to whom is explicitly attested to the city of Shaddai.
+From this we can reference back, knowing upon Abraham’s arrival to the city from Ur, he had customarily taken up the worship of him as the Patron deity:

-However, some of the strongest evidence of Yahwism usurping El Shaddai into the persona of Yahweh is that Yahweh very like originate as one of the sons of EL noted in the Hymns of the Psalms (see: Ugarit and the Bible).
+However, some of the strongest evidence of Yahwism usurping El Shaddai into the persona of Yahweh is that Yahweh very like originates as one of the sons of EL noted in the Hymns of the Psalms (see: Ugarit and the Bible).
 Essentially the Psalms are regarded as the Hymn’s of El and not the hymns of Yahweh.
-This purposes a major problems with the standing modern Christian belief that Yahweh and El Shaddai were as in the same deity giving the evidence shows us that the high court mentioned in the bible is actually in reference to the divine council of the Canaanite Pantheon.
-In fact the Psalms doesn’t make any sense unless we consider Yahweh as one of the Sons of EL, and for this reason I will explain below to which perhaps shows how Yahwists likely attempted, in part, to establish and equate Yahweh as EL Shaddai,.
-Thus to begin here, lets start with this well known Line in Genesis about man being created in the image of his creator(s):
+This purposes a major problem with the standing modern Christian belief that Yahweh and El Shaddai were as in the same deity giving the evidence shows us that the high court mentioned in the Bible is actually in reference to the divine council of the Canaanite Pantheon.
+In fact, the Psalms doesn’t make any sense unless we consider Yahweh as one of the Sons of EL, and for this reason, I will explain below to which perhaps shows how Yahwists likely attempted, in part, to establish and equate Yahweh as EL Shaddai.
+Thus to begin here, let us start with this well-known Line in Genesis about a man being created in the image of his creator(s):

 This purposes major change in our understanding the Canaanite culture, and the origins of Yahweh as this is further supported directly in the Psalms itself: